Step 1: Start with vehicle price

 Worked example

-With a $35,000 vehicle price, $5,000 down payment, $3,000 trade-in credit, $2,400 financed taxes and fees, and a 60-month loan at 6.98% APR, the amount financed is $29,400.
+With a $35,000 vehicle price, $5,000 down payment, $3,000 net trade-in equity, $2,400 financed taxes and fees, and a 60-month loan at 6.98% APR, the amount financed is $29,400.

 That produces an estimated payment of about $582 per month and about $5,513 in total interest if all scheduled payments are made.
+The same deal without trade-in equity finances $32,400 and pays about $641 per month.

 Methodology